junguler/firefox-dark-userContent.css/README.md

 border-radius: 0% !important;
 }
 ```
-this will apply to everything on every website, if you just want to use it on images do not include these lines and just add `border-radius: 0% !important;` to the end of your `img .img` section
+this will apply to everything on every website, if you just want to use it on images do not include these lines and just add `border-radius: 0% !important;` to the end of your `img` section

 like the example above about white background on loading images this option is not included by default as it's quite niche and not to everyone's taste but use it if you like it